mojtaba-eshghie/VulMat/README.md

 Exploitations regarding changing the integrity of data gathered with the help of oracles; both in the oracle service contract and the user contract.

+<a id="input-validation"></a>

+### Input Validation

+Instances of this vulnerability class are failing to perform checks on arbitrary user-supplied data not to be uninitialized or with malicious data in a general sense.

+<a id="shadowing"></a>

+### Shadowing

+Occurs when a variable from a scope has the same identifier from another scope resulting in the unintended value to be used during runtime.

+<a id="compliance"></a>

+### Compliance

+Failing to comply to the specification of the standard in the contract implementation.
+The least severe effect will be the interacting contracts/users (who expect the correct complying implementation) will fail to execute external calls/transactions to the function (reverted transactions if external call validation is implemented).

+<a id="timestamp"></a>

+### Timestamp

+Usage of unreliable/inaccurate blockchain timestamp primitive in critical scenarios such as random number generation or for checking conditions with high accuracy.

+<a id="initialization"></a>

+### Initialization

+Failing to initialize (function-local/state) variables.

+<a id="poor-logic-flaws"></a>

+### Poor Logic Flaws

+This class concerns using conditional statements that are poorly designed, and might not result in intended way.
+Additionally, relying on poorly designed boolean conditions that could be manipulated by an interacting user leads to an exploit.

+<a id="denial-of-service"></a>

+### Denial of Service

+Vulnerabilities related to a function in the contract not functioning as intended.
+Transactions to the vulnerable function might be reverted because of poorly designed usage of loops and msg.\* constructs.

 <a id="state-corruption"></a>

 ### State Corruption